 Common Career Paths for Regional Business Development Manager

 Popular Skills for Regional Business Development Manager

-Survey results suggest that Regional Business Development Managers use a fairly large toolkit of professional skills.
-Most notably, facility with Strategic Planning, Strategic Sales, and New Business Development are correlated to pay that is significantly above average, leading to increases of 28 percent, 12 percent, and 6 percent, respectively.
-Skills that pay less than market rate include Operations Management and Strategic Marketing.
-Most people skilled in Business Development are similarly competent in Sales.
+Regional Business Development Managers report using a pretty varied skill set on the job.
+Most notably, facility with Strategic Planning, Strategic Sales, and New Business Development are correlated to pay that is significantly above average, leading to increases of 26 percent, 11 percent, and 5 percent, respectively.
+At the other end of the pay range are skills like Operations Management.
+Most people familiar with Business Development also know Sales.

 Pay by Experience Level for Regional Business Development Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.